- Price Discrimination Definition

 Companies often give coupons to selected consumers.
-For example, CVS sends coupons to regular customers to get special offers, e.g., 20% off selected items.
+For example, CVS sends coupons to regular customers to get special offers, e.g. 20% off selected items.
 These coupons are often highly targeted to your spending habits and previous purchases.
-This difference helps them segment the market based on purchase pattern and frequency.
+This difference helps them segment the market based on purchase patterns and frequency.

 4. Age Discounts